Migrating from COBOL with SQL to Java and C#

 Migrating COBOL Stored Procedures to Java or C#

-SoftwareMining's solutions aid in migrating COBOL Stored Procedures to Java or C#.
+SoftwareMining's solutions aid in migrating COBOL calls to Stored Procedures to Java or C#.

 The resulting Java or C# stored procedures are compatible with multiple databases, including Oracle or Microsoft SQL Server.